Jim Delsing: 1949–52: substituting for DiMaggio, everyday outfielder for the Browns

 Delsing's most famous moment in baseball came on August 19, 1951.
-Browns owner Bill Veeck, as a publicity stunt, hired a midget to play a game for the Browns.
+Browns owner Bill Veeck, as a publicity stunt, hired a man with dwarfism to play a game for the Browns.
 The 3 ft 7 in Eddie Gaedel popped out of a cake before the second game of a doubleheader against the Tigers, holding a toy bat and wearing the uniform number 1/8.
 Gaedel pinch-hit for Frank Saucier to lead off the game, drawing a walk against Bob Cain, who said that the short Gaedel's strike zone was "about the size of a baby's bib."
 Delsing was promptly sent in to pinch-run for Gaedel, and he played center field for the rest of the game as the Browns lost 6–2.
 In 2001, Delsing told the Chicago Sun-Times, "A lot of people say Maris hit 61, but I'm the only one who ran for a midget."

 In 1951, the Browns finished in last place in the AL, posting a record of 52–102.
 Delsing played 131 of their games, batting .249 with 59 runs scored, 112 hits, eight home runs, and 45 RBI.

 Delsing again opened 1952 as a reserve player but, after only about a week, was playing nearly every day.
 The Browns used him in center field and in left field at various points during the season.
 In the first game of a doubleheader against the Senators on May 4, he had three hits (including two doubles) in a 2–1 loss.
 He pinch-hit in the ninth inning for pitcher Ken Holcombe on July 6 and hit a home run against Art Houtteman in an 8–6 loss to the Tigers.
 On August 8, he had a three-RBI double against Bob Feller in a 12-inning, 10–9 loss to Cleveland.
 He batted .255 with 34 runs scored, 76 hits, one home run, and 34 RBI through 93 games with the Browns.
 Looking to improve their offense, the Browns included him in a trade with Ned Garver, Bud Black, and Dave Madison to the Tigers for slugger Vic Wertz, Don Lenhardt, Dick Littlefield, and Marlin Stuart on August 14.